Overview

 - A former chair of the American Bar Association’s Appellate Practice Committee.

 Robinson Bradshaw’s appellate team often serves as new or additional counsel on appeal.
-We help parties who have suffered an adverse result in an earlier court, as well as appellees who seek us out for our skills and experience.
-We also craft amicus briefs for clients with an interest in pending appeals, including appeals to the U.S. Supreme Court.
+We help appellants overturn unfavorable results, and we help appellees preserve favorable ones.
+We also craft amicus briefs for clients with an interest in pending appeals.

 Although most clients retain Robinson Bradshaw for the full life cycle of an appeal, our appellate engagements have a flexible scope.
-We often advise clients on whether an order is appealable and, if so, whether an appeal makes strategic sense.
-We also serve as pre-appeal advisers during trials and other proceedings that can generate later appeals.
-In these roles, our attorneys can offer a fresh and dispassionate perspective — a perspective that reflects our experience arguing before and clerking with appellate judges and justices.
+We often advise clients on whether appeals are legally viable and strategically sound.
+We also serve as advisers during trial-court proceedings that can generate later appeals.
+In these roles, we can offer a fresh and objective viewpoint that reflects our deep experience in the appellate courts.

 Experience